billz-2/Billz-Desktop-Updater/README.md

   After successfully msix file generated create new release on GitHub or update old one.

 Voila!
 It should check and update new version

+Releasing new versions for [Billz Mobile apps]

+Steps for new release:
+1. After all new changes push and merge it with dev stage(Change also version number in pubspec.yaml)
+2. Get registered app bundle using Android studio and publish it in internal testing section
+2. When Play Store review is finished, test last updates or give access to QA engineers to test
+4. If everything is ok, then publish it to production there
+5. Change release notes and version on github as well That's it!